 - Handful of chopped smoked almonds, to finish

-Firstly, in a large, lidded pot set over medium high heat, add the greens and stock.
+- Firstly, in a large lidded pot set over medium-high heat, add the greens and stock.
 Stir and toss as they begin to cook and wilt down.
-Once they’ve all been moistened and are wilting, leave the greens to cook and simmer in the stock, partially covered (the lid should be fully closed) for about 10 to 15 minutes.
+Once they’ve all been moistened and are wilting, leave the greens to cook and simmer in the stock, partially covered (the lid shouldn’t be fully closed) for about 10 to 15 minutes.
 Much of the stock will have evaporated by the point.

-Next, transfer the greens to a bowl for the time being, as set aside.
+- Next, transfer the greens to a bowl for the time being, and set aside.

-Reduce the heat a little, if needed, and add 2 to 3 tsp of oil.
+- Reduce the heat a little, if needed, and add 2 to 3 tsp of oil.
 Cook the onion for a couple of minutes until tender.
 Add the smashed garlic and chili flakes and cook for another couple of minutes.
-Add the greens back into the pot, along with the vinegar and sugar.
-Stir everything and allow the greens to simmer along with the seasonings, to pick up their flavors; about 5 minutes.
+Add the greens back into the pot, along with the vinegar and sugar, and the butter.
+Stir to allow the greens to simmer along with the seasonings, and to pick up their flavors; about 5 minutes.

-If you like the looks of these healthy Vegetarian Southern Style Greens, you might also enjoy:
+If you like the looks of these healthy Meat-Free Mustard Greens, you might also enjoy:

 - Yield: Serves 4 to 6 1x